irfnd/next-boilerplate/README.md

-# NextJS with Elint + Prettier Setup
+# NextJS with Eslint + Prettier Setup

 My NextJS boilerplate with eslint & prettier setup and jsconfig for absolute project path.